Friday, August 14, 2020

 2020 May 25, Parks of Decatur, Alabama

-Hubby and I decided to ride to Decatur to stroll through the beautiful parks of Decatur.
-We have not been on many of our daily travels because of the CROVIRUS.
+Hubby and I decided to ride to Decatur to stroll through the beautiful parks.
+We have not been able to make many of our daily trips due to COVID-19.

-We saw several Beale’s Barbery evergreen shrub that is native to mainland China, they were full of grape berries.
+We saw several Beale's Barbery evergreen shrubs that are native to mainland China; they were full of grape berries.

 We saw several squirrels scurrying about in the park.

-At River Wild Delano Park Garden we saw several blooming magnolia trees.
+At River Wild Delano Park Garden, we saw several magnolia trees in bloom.

-Some of the plaques we saw were Prothonotary Warbler, Eastern Hellbender, Biodiversity, limestone, turtles, fish, frogs, Eastern Red Cedar, Rabbits, great blue heron, etc.
+Some of the plaques we saw featured the Prothonotary Warbler, Eastern Hellbender, Biodiversity, limestone, turtles, fish, frogs, Eastern Red Cedar, Rabbits, and the Great Blue Heron, among others.

 We also saw odd-shaped boulders.

-We saw a huge carving of turtles you could sit up, in turtle Cove Story Circle.
+We saw a giant carving of turtles you could sit up in the Turtle Cove Story Circle.

-We saw flowers and shrubs as strolled along the concrete sidewalk.
+We saw flowers and shrubs as we strolled along the concrete sidewalk.

 Delano Park